chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-any-client-splunk-magic.md

 After the restart we monitor using `tcpdump`, where we should see the victim start connecting to our fake DS, thus installing the deployed app and execute the payload.

-Note that the location of the deployed apps on the Windows endpoint is `C:\Program Files\SplunkUniversalForwarder\etc\apps`
+Note that the location of the deployed apps on the Windows endpoint is `C:\Program Files\SplunkUniversalForwarder\etc\apps`.
+You should see your malicious app here.

 ![](../assets/img/splunk-rce/2019-10-03-01-16-26.png)